 Nov 4, 2014

-This short book by eight women explores the daily trials and worries of motherhood.
+This short book by eight women explores the daily trials, worries, and hopes in motherhood.

 Learning to Abide in Christ

 Jesus tells us that we are his friends.
 Let that soak in for a minute.

 How the Gospel Impacts Men and Women, Identity and Practice

 Jul 31, 2015

 God created men and women in his image — equal in value and complementary in roles, which are integral to God’s good design for humanity.

 Christian complementarity is the conviction that God created men and woman as his image-bearers — equal in dignity, but distinct in roles.
 Contrary to popular opinion, these distinctive roles of men and women are not the cultural fads of…